Crystal Beach Lakeview Community Association

 that would permit two-way traffic on Corkstown Road.
 Traffic studies would be

-required prior to advancing a final road design. - How will emergency vehicles and buses (both city
+required prior to advancing a final road design.

 buses and school buses) access the community eastbound from Moodie Drive?

-Corkstown Road eastbound at the east end of the bus loop (buses only).
-Other vehicles including school buses will
+City buses will access Crystal Beach-Lakeview from Moodie Drive via the bus loop.
+There will be an exit to Corkstown Road eastbound at the east end of the bus loop (buses only).
+Other vehicles including school buses will need to head north on Moodie, to Carling, and into the community.

-- What is the estimated increased greenhouse gas effect of the eastbound Corkstown Rd.
+• What is the estimated increased greenhouse gas effect of the eastbound Corkstown Rd.

 closure?